integratop/gitlab-org-charts-mirror/doc/development/openbao/_index.md

 ## Setup GitLab and OpenBao

-1. Install/upgrade GitLab with your a [developer license](../environment_setup.md#developer-license)
-   and enable OpenBao:
+1. Install or upgrade GitLab with your [developer license](../environment_setup.md#developer-license) and enable OpenBao:

    ```yaml